Iterative Phase Retrieval Algorithms for Scanning Transmission Electron Microscopy: Single-slice Ptychography

-In order to efficiently solve the system of~\cref{eq:gd-psi,eq:gd-update-o,eq:gd-update-p,eq:proj-psi,eq:proj-update-o,eq:proj-update-p} the object, probe, and exit-wave functions introduced in~\cref{subsec:inverse-problem-ptycho} need to be stored numerically as equisampled arrays.
-This introduces sampling requirements during data acquisition and reconstruction which control the numerical accuracy, computational cost, and final reconstruction resolution.
+In order to efficiently solve the system of~\cref{eq:gd-psi,eq:gd-update-o,eq:gd-update-p,eq:proj-psi,eq:proj-update-o,eq:proj-update-p,eq:alpha-normalization} the object, probe, and exit-wave functions introduced in~\cref{subsec:inverse-problem-ptycho} need to be stored numerically as evenly sampled arrays.
+This introduces constraints during data acquisition and reconstruction which we outline below and ultimately control the numerical accuracy, computational cost, and resolution.

 The acquired diffraction intensities are stored in the real-valued array, $I \in \mathbb{R}^{M \times Q \times Q}$, for an array of probe positions, $R \in \mathbb{R}^{M \times 2}$.
-Note that, to avoid resampling the diffraction intensities, we equivalently rotate and transpose the probe positions during preprocessing as necessary to match the reciprocal-space coordinate system (see~\cref{sec:iterative-dpc}).
+Note that when applying a rotation/transpose to align real and reciprocal space coordinate systems, we transform the probe positions and not the diffraction intensities, in order to avoid resampling the measured data (see~\cref{sec:iterative-dpc,sec:parallax}).

-The reciprocal-space pixel size, $\Delta k$, defines the real-space extent, $e = 1/\Delta k$, of the complex-valued probe array, $P \in \mathbb{C}^{Q \times Q}$, where $e$ has to be large enough to comfortably fit the (often aberrated) probe without wrap-around artifacts.
-The largest acquired spatial frequency, $2 k_{\mathrm{max}} = \Delta k * Q$, defines the reconstruction real-space pixel size, $\Delta x = 1/(2 k_{\mathrm{max}})$, which together with the positions of the rotated/transposed probe positions define the object field-of-view in pixels.
-The probe can be initialized with an estimate of the aberrations and a vacuum probe measurement of the aperture or a guess of the semiangle of the probe.
-The object array is then padded by as much as half the probe extent to define the size of the complex-valued array, $O \in \mathbb{C}^{S \times T}$, such that $S,T \geq Q$ (see \cref{fig:overview}).
+The reciprocal-space pixel size, $\Delta k$, defines the real-space extent, $e = 1/\Delta k$, of the complex-valued probe array, $P \in \mathbb{C}^{Q \times Q}$, where $\Delta k$ has to be selected such that $e$ is large enough to comfortably fit the probe without wrap-around artifacts (see~\cref{subsec:grdding}).
+The largest acquired spatial frequency, $2 k_{\mathrm{max}} = \Delta k * Q$, defines the reconstruction real-space pixel size, $\Delta x = 1/(2 k_{\mathrm{max}})$, which together with the rotated/transposed probe positions define the object field-of-view in pixels.

+The probe can be initialized with an estimate of the aberration coefficients and probe-forming aperture, obtained using microscope metadata for the probe semiangle or, better, from direct measurement of the probe under vacuum.
+The object array is then padded by as much as half the probe extent to define the size of the complex-valued array, $O \in \mathbb{C}^{S \times T}$, such that $S,T \geq Q$ (see~\cref{fig:overview}d).